Source of funds checks are very important but a few people are aware of them.

 At MoonPay, checking the source of our clients' funds is handled by the compliance department, the team responsible for tackling financial crime and making sure we comply with the relevant laws and regulations.

 We’ll send you a notification whenever we need to see any proof of your Source of Funds.
 When you receive it, you can provide SOF in the form of an official document that clearly shows the origin of your funds.
-This could be a copy of your recent payslips, documents showing the sale of personal assets (car, house, etc.), a loan agreement and more - see our article here for more details.
+This could be a copy of your recent payslips, documents showing the sale of personal assets (car, house, etc.), a loan agreement, and more.